redox-os/book/src/porting-applications.md

 ```

 Dynamically linked programs depend on shared libraries at runtime.
 To
-include these libraries, you must add them to `build.dependencies`.
+include these libraries, you must add them in the `build.dependencies` data type.

 #### Example